-3, 6, or 9 hours laboratory
+3, 6, or 9 hours laboratory Transfer acceptability: CSU

 An advanced course designed to aid the student in the enrichment of an area of concentration in AutoCAD and third party drafting software and is of a research nature.
 Content to be determined by the need of the student under signed contract with the instructor.